Signing MSI Packages

 As for the time server, you can either choose the one from those predefined in the Time Server field or provide the address of another trusted server that can generate a time stamp for digital signatures.
 A time stamp should always be added when signing a package.
 Although it is strongly recommended that a digital signature time stamp be added immediately when signing packages with MSI Package Builder, you can leave the Time Server field empty, thus skipping the time stamping.
 In case a time stamp is not added, it is possible to time stamp a signed package in future with the help of the sign tool.

 If the package signing is enabled, MSI Package Builder will add a digital signature using the specified signing certificate and chosen time server when a package is generated.
-If there are any problems occurred during the signing process, they are added to the application log.
+If there are any problems occurred during the signing process, they are added to the Log view.